-2 In general, Bridge Discovery grants are not extended beyond the maximum duration of 4 years.
+3 In general, BRIDGE Discovery grants are not extended beyond the maximum duration of 4 years.
 Exceptionally, extensions for a maximum of one year may be granted without additional funding if one or more of the reasons stated in Clause 7.3 paragraphs 3 and 4 of the General implementation regulations for the Funding Regulations of the SNSF apply.

-- b. they are employed at a research institution that is eligible for research funding (see Article 3, paragraph 1) at least for the duration of the project, or they can demonstrate that they have been given assurance of such employment in writing; - c. the necessary research infrastructure is at their disposal. - 5 Members of the Bridge Steering Committee are excluded from participating in the Bridge Discovery calls.
-Bridge Discovery Evaluation Panel members may participate in the Bridge Discovery calls.
-The usual rules regarding conflicts of interest and recusal (according to the Federal Act on Administrative Procedure3) apply. - 6 Applicants may only submit one Bridge Discovery application per submission date.
+- 3 Applicants must make a substantial contribution to the proposed project and must be able to work independently. - 4 Applicants must be able to show that - a. they are conducting their research activities together with any scientific teaching activities to an extent equivalent to at least 50% of a full time equivalent (FTE); - b. they are employed at a research institution that is eligible for research funding (see Article 3, paragraph 1) at least for the duration of the project, or they can demonstrate that they have been given assurance of such employment in writing; - c. the necessary research infrastructure is at their disposal. - 5 Members of the BRIDGE Steering Committee are excluded from participating in the BRIDGE Discovery calls.
+Members of the Discovery Evaluation Panel must withdraw from the entire evaluation procedure if one of the applications under evaluation is their own.
+The withdrawal obligation also applies to any decisions taken prior to the launching of a call. - 6 Applicants may only submit one BRIDGE Discovery application per submission date.